Paid collaboration with CJCH Solicitors

 Please note that while all articles will be written in good faith by legal experts using the latest laws each legal case is different and these articles are not a substitute for individual legal advice.

 CJCH cannot comment in these articles on individual cases.
-However they are delighted to offer a free initial assessment of your matter (T&C apply, assessment may take place in person, via telephone or email).
+However they are delighted to offer Cardiff Mummy Says readers a free initial ‘case validation’ assessment of your matter (T&C apply, assessment may take place in person, via telephone or email).
 If you’re unsure if your matter can be pursued then get in touch via email or telephone to provide the facts of your case, and the team will assess the matter free of charge and confirm if they are able to act for you.
 CJCH are also offering Cardiff Mummy Says readers a 10% discount on their legal services (excludes external costs such as court costs and third party services and fees).
 Just quote Cardiff Mummy when getting in touch.

 CJCH is a Wales top-20 law firm with headquarters in Cardiff, has grown to more than 100 members of staff.
 Its expertise covers the full range of legal services including commercial, corporate, dispute resolution, intellectual property, mental health, employment law, motoring, property, family, child care, crime, wills and probate.

 CJCH Solicitors know that the wait to see if your child has secured a place at your first choice of primary school can be a very anxious time for parents.
 On Monday 16 April parents across South Wales received letters, emails and notifications informing them whether their application for their first choice school had been successful.